For GWSB Undergraduates

 REDUCED COURSE LOAD FORM

-International Students requesting a Reduced Course Load, less than 12-Credit hours per semester, should complete the Reduced Course Load Form and submit it to the Advising Center for review.
+International Students requesting a Reduced Course Load, less than 12-Credit hours per semester, should complete the online Reduced Course Load Form on the International Service Office website.

 Be sure you are using the correct form by referring to the Office of the Registrar Forms page.